DanielSArnia/aws_moderation_chat/README.md

 VITE_AWS_REGION=eu-west-1
 ```

-Make sure to replace the values with your actual outputs from Step 1.
+Make sure to replace the values with your actual outputs from [Step 2](#2-deploying-the-backend).

 ## 4. Deploying the Frontend